lcdb/lcdb-wf/docs/developers.rst

 Fixtures can use other fixtures, and what's really nice is that py.test handles all of the dependencies across fixtures.
 For example, we can have a fixture that downloads a FASTQ file and another fixture that runs FastQC on the FASTQ.
-Then we can have a MultiQC test that uses the FastQC fixture as input.
-Py.test will figure that out and create and clean up tempdirs as needed.
+Then we can have a MultiQC test that uses the FastQC fixture as input. py.test will figure that out and create and clean up tempdirs as needed.

 I'm still working out the best way to do this.
 As one extreme, we could